hollaex/hollaex-apidoc/source/index.html.md

 }
 ```

-This endpoint retrieves 10 leve bids and 10 level asks of the orderbook.
+This endpoint retrieves 10 level bids and 10 level asks of the orderbook.

 ### HTTP Request